-- A. A description of how the recommended candidate was chosen from the pool of candidates assembled in the search.
-Include the search/evaluation committee's assessment of the candidate, if there is one. - B. An evaluation of the quality and promise of the candidate's performance to date in the areas of scholarship, teaching, clinical work (if applicable), and/or other pertinent aspects of his or her performance.
+- A. Describe how the recommended candidate was chosen from the pool of candidates assembled in the search.
+Include the search/evaluation committee's assessment of the candidate, if there is one. - B. Discuss and evaluate the quality and promise of the candidate's performance to date in the areas of scholarship, teaching, clinical work (if applicable), and/or other pertinent aspects of his or her performance.
 Justify the appointment in light of the qualifications of the recommended candidate in relation to the entire pool of available candidates.